The Balinese Priest’s Bell

 I felt compelled to buy a Balinese bell from Karen.
 I eventually bought two!

 I began to use my sacred bells on a regular basis in my home, and in my shop and healing centre, which was located in Stirling, Scotland.
-I have already mentioned in a past post New Beginnings how two Indian ladies commented on the energy of the building saying, “the energy in your shop is like a temple.”
+Indeed I felt very blessed when two Indian ladies commented on the energy of the building saying, “the energy in your shop is like a temple.”

 I continued to use both Balinese bells in many sacred ceremonies over the years, and hoped that one day I too would visit Bali.